Elzawawy/covid-case-estimator/README.md

  If you're interested to know more about this, head to [models-notebooks](notebooks/models).

-Our **contributions** to the COVID-19 case study is the models we implemented to estimate both daily and total cases for countries and the datasets we curated from multipe data sources.
-We will be open-sourcing both on Github as a way in the hopes of helping the community take one more step towards fighting COVID-19.
+Our work contributions include the models we implemented to estimate both daily and total number of cases for countries and also the datasets we curated from multiple data sources.
+We open-sourced both on Github in the hopes of helping the community take one more step towards fighting COVID-19.

 ### <a name="team"></a> Contributors & Acknowledgments
 * Amr Elzawawy [@Elzawawy](https://github.com/Elzawawy)